 Owners are often real estate investment groups or real estate investment trusts (REITS) that pool investor money to buy hotel real estate assets; namely the land and buildings.
 These owners then usually franchise a hotel brand, sometimes known as flags, to operate the hotel under.

-Below are some of the more prominent and larger real estate investment trusts, that are publicly traded, that are focused on hotel/lodging properties.
+Below are some of the more prominent and larger real estate investment trusts, that are publicly traded, and focused on hotel/lodging properties.

 - Host Hotels and resorts